Chromatin Architecture and Function

 EvoChromo: Evolution of genome organization

-We are investigating the role of essential chromatin components such as histone variants in evolution of genome organization in the plant lineage.
+We are investigating the role of essential chromatin components such as histone variants in the evolution of genome organization in the plant lineage.
 We have obtained a chromosome-scale reassembly of the genome of Marchantia polymorpha, a species representative of early land plants (updates on http://marchantia.info/).
 This new resource will be used as a template to investigate how the chromatin landscape has evolved in plants.
 We plan to extend this work to the glaucophytes and red algae.